AnyLog-co/documentation/background processes.md

 #### Delete archived files

 Users can configure a node to delete old archived files.
-This process can be done as a task on the node scheduler - see detaails in the [alerts and monitoring section](alerts%20and%20monitoring.md).
+This process can be done as a task on the node scheduler - see detaails in the [alerts and monitoring](alerts%20and%20monitoring.md) section.

-**Always have a proper backup prior to deleting archived data.**
-The command specifies a number of days from which, all files in folders from prior days are deleted.
+The command specifies a number of days prior to the command issued day, from which, all files in folders from prior days are deleted.
+For example, if days is set as 10, all the data which was processed before 10 days ago, is deleted.

+Note: **Always have a proper backup prior to deleting archived data.**

 Usage:
 ```anylog